 On 4 June 1917, Charles was in charge of a storming party, raiding enemy trenches.
 Charles’ actions later saw him highly commended by the Divisional Commander for gallantry and Charles was recommended for a Military Medal.
 On 8 June, while at Messines Ridge, Charles was killed in action.
 Witnesses saw a large piece of shell hit his cartridge pouch and explode while on the extreme right of Messines Ridge.
 Fellow battalion members remembered him as a fine fellow…one of the best.

 John Sharrock was informed of Charles’ death in early July just days after he received news of Charles’ promotion.
 Prior to his death, Charles had asked Private Reuben Basham to write to his mother if anything happened to him.
 Of course by that time, Janet Sharrock had died, probably unbeknownst to Reuben who upheld his promise to Charles.

-There was no medals forthcoming.
+There were no medals forthcoming.
 A tree was planted for Charles Sharrock along Hamilton’s Anzac Avenue.
-Charles father John Sharrock died in 1941.
+Charles’ father John Sharrock died in 1941.